Silicon Valley is flashy, but check out Dayton if you want to make an impact in a place with the quality of life you can find only in the Midwest.

-About 30 years ago, Chief Engineer Michael Bennett was an intern in the Dayton office, supporting a team of 20.
-Today, that number has increased to 465 and is still growing strong.
+Take Principal Michael Bennett.
+30 years ago, he was an intern in the Dayton office, supporting a team of 20.
+Today, that number has increased to over 465 and is growing strong.
 What keeps him here?
 “The interesting work,” he says.
 “We hire smart people with fresh ideas.
-They won’t stick around unless you give them challenges."
+They won’t stick around unless you give them challenges.”